 It’s not all bad news, things are getting better

-It’s worth noting the massive efforts many New Zealand businesses have been making to improve process safety within their facilities.
+It’s worth noting the significant efforts many businesses have been making to improve process safety within their facilities.

-Several companies operating ammonia refrigeration facilities in New Zealand have taken significant strides in improving process safety at their plants.
+Several companies operating ammonia refrigeration facilities have taken significant strides in improving process safety at their plants.
 Businesses have taken up in-house expertise on process safety, engaged with consultants, and invested significant time and money into identifying the hazards at their facilities and improving safeguards to manage their risk.
-This is a positive sign that things in New Zealand are getting better with regards to managing the risks with ammonia refrigeration.

 What do we need to do?